elliotgordonrowe/log-exercise/README.md

 | Timestamp          | ID           | Action                                       | NewValue                        | Author                                                  |
 | UTC Time of change | ID of record | Action taken on the record (add/edit/delete) | Stringified new value of record | Author of change (user taken from authentication token) |

 The new value of the record can be returned by the DB upon successful record modification.
 This result can then be stringified and stored in the NewValue column.
+This allows for the log function to be easily extended by consumers to save whatever state is needed.
+The function is written to be able to log to multiple different audit tables.
 For rewinding, we simply:

 SELECT *
 FROM InventoryAudit